 1. Prioritize Value in Your App Development Strategy

-– Lead with Your Unique Selling Proposition
+Your Unique Selling Proposition (USP) Must be Clear

-– Make It Free (or Provide Transparent Pricing)
+Make It Freemium (and Provide Transparent Pricing)

-– Enhance User Convenience in Some Manner
+Enhance User Convenience in Some Manner

 - The non-profit app A Little Is Much offers a simpler option to donate.

-– Stay Relevant and Periodically Release New Versions of Your App
+Stay Relevant and Periodically Release New Versions of Your App

 - In-app surveys to gather user feedback.